MSc One Health Degree

 - Delivery of veterinary services

-Upon completion of the degree program, the student will have gained knowledge, research skills and research experience in topics relevant to the broad field of One Health.
+Upon successful completion of the degree program, the student will have gained knowledge, research skills and research experience in topics relevant to the broad field of One Health.
 The program provides graduates the background and experience to assess, investigate and manage animal health and zoonotic disease risks, to design and execute targeted research in animal health, and to manage veterinary intervention in the control and prevention of animal disease.
 Within the program the student will have had the opportunity to focus on an area of interest, such as area disease control, vector borne diseases, zoonotic infections or conservation medicine.

-Students will acquire and enhance intellectual skills in scientific assessment and research methodology, as well as practical skills in communication, organization and scientific writing.
+Our program is designed to provide students with intellectual skills in scientific assessment and research methodology, as well as practical skills in communication, organization and scientific writing.

 For detailed information about the curriculum for the 1-year, 2-year and 3-year options, please download the relevant pdf document.